 After employees help choose which social causes to support, their next responsibility is to look for specific volunteer, donation, event, and fundraising opportunities they can participate in within those causes.

 Here’s how to ensure your employees are aware and motivated to participate in local opportunities:

 Build-in corporate giving days

-To encourage volunteerism in the workplace and maximize participation, employees should receive several volunteer days throughout the quarter.
+To encourage employee giving and maximize participation, employees should receive several paid days throughout the quarter to partake in CSR efforts.
 Paid time off, which means added encouragement from their employer to go out and get involved, will result in greater participation.